-David Bowie’s second album, often known as Space Oddity, saw him move away from the Anthony Newly-inspired juvenilia of his 1967 debut, into folk rock, progressive rock and acoustic balladry.
+David Bowie’s self-titled second album, often known as Space Oddity, saw him move away from the Anthony Newly-inspired juvenilia of his 1967 debut, into folk rock, progressive rock and acoustic balladry.

 In early 1968 Bowie met actress and dancer Hermione Farthingale.
 They fell in love and moved into a rented room in a Victorian house on Clareville Grove in South Kensington, London.
 They formed the song-and-mime trio Turquoise with guitarist Tony Hill, which was renamed Feathers after Hill left and was replaced with John ‘Hutch’ Hutchinson.

 Bowie and Farthingale separated in early 1969, shortly after the dissolution of Feathers.
 She had become disenchanted by his lack of fidelity, and wished to resume her own career.
 Bowie was deeply affected by the end of the relationship, and it fuelled the inspiration for several of the songs on his second long-player, most notably ‘Letter To Hermione’, ‘An Occasional Dream’, and ‘Unwashed And Somewhat Slightly Dazed’.

 In April 1969 Bowie and Hutch recorded acoustic demos of ten new songs.
 They included embryonic versions of five songs that appeared on his second album: ‘Space Oddity’, ‘Janine’, ‘An Occasional Dream’, ‘I’m Not Quite’ (later retitled ‘Letter To Hermione’) and ‘Lover To The Dawn’ (which became ‘Cygnet Committee’).